NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 - A new raw `.ncl` script to store `NCL Code` for receipt within `ncl/ncl_raw/`

 ### Open a New Pull Request
-A Pull Request is a request to merge code from your fork of `geocat-applications` on GitHub to the main repository.
+A pull request is a request to merge code from your fork of `geocat-applications` on GitHub to the main repository.
 Project Pythia has extensive [pull request guides and documentation](https://foundations.projectpythia.org/foundations/github/github-pull-request.html) if you'd like more information